Email

 In order to move, a vehicle needs a transmission.
 It is the transmission that makes the connection between power and movement; the transmission is what actually turns the wheels.

-In a gas powered car, the energy source is petroleum.
+In a gas-powered car, the energy source is petroleum.
 Stored in a fuel tank, the petroleum fuels the engine; the engine powers the transmission, and the transmission then turns the wheels.

-In an electrically powered car, the energy source is electricity stored in a battery.
+In an electrically-powered car, the energy source is electricity stored in a battery.
 The electric energy is sent from the batteries to the motor and on to the transmission, which, of course, turns the wheels.

-The main problem with traditional gas powered cars is that petroleum is a finite resource, one that causes great concern as it pollutes the air and damages other natural resources.
+The main problem with traditional gas-powered cars is that petroleum is a finite resource, one that causes great concern as it pollutes the air and damages other natural resources.
 As we worry about its availability, the price of gas goes up and consumers buy less, thereby causing havoc on the global economy.
 The main problem with electric vehicles is low performance compared to conventional cars.
 Because of the excess of weight of the battery and the electric motor plus the generator and the gasoline engine, the amount of energy required to propel such a heavy vehicle results in more energy use and less efficiency.
 The electric cars are not able to meet the demands of the market.
 Consumers are simply not willing to forfeit speed and efficiency for less use of petroleum.

 A hybrid car works by utilizing the best of both systems.
 The auto industry estimates that most drivers only use the maximum horsepower in their vehicle 1% of the time.
 During the other 99% of driving, energy is wasted in carrying around the extra weight and friction of a larger engine.
 In a hybrid vehicle, the motor is much smaller (10-20 horsepower).
 This smaller design provides enough power for the car to run in town and at a cruising highway speed.
 For extra acceleration then, or for climbing an incline, the gasoline engine kicks in the additional power to compensate.
 A hybrid vehicle has the combustion motor to meet this need when it arises while the electric motor works to generate the vehicle at lower speeds and when moving in reverse.